adibarra/enchant-tweaker/README.md

 Normally armor will take damage when Thorns is triggered.
 Enabling this tweak will prevent your armor from taking damage from the enchantment.

 ### Shiny Max Enchantment Names
 Normally everyone knows what the max level for an enchantment is, but what about now?
 Enabling this tweak will color the name of enchantments at max level to be yellow.
-This tweak is client side only and uses the client's Enchant Tweaker config.
+Client-side installation is required for this tweak, it uses the client's Enchant Tweaker config.

 ### Trident Weapons
 Allow the addition of some weapon enchantments that normally can not be added to tridents.
 Enabling this tweak allows you to add the following enchantments to tridents: Sharpness, Smite, Bane of Arthropods, Fire Aspect, Knockback, and Looting.